Credentials & Specialty Credentials FAQ

-The NASW Credentialing Center is a department within the NASW National Office of Professional and Workforce Development responsible for the management of NASW credentials and specialty certifications, the NASW Continuing Education Approval Program, and the Verifications Program.
+The NASW Credentialing Center is a department within the NASW National Office of Professional and Workforce Development responsible for the management of NASW credentials and specialty credentials, the NASW Continuing Education Approval Program, and the Verifications Program.

 No, a state social work license is issued to regulate the practice of social work and protect the public.
 A state social work license is issued by and useful only in the jurisdiction where the holder plans to practice.
-An NASW credential/specialty certification signifies that the holder has met the highest standards developed in the social work profession nationally in addition to having experience and supervision working with certain populations.
-All holders of NASW credentials and specialty certifications agree to adhere to the NASW Code of Ethics and NASW Standards for Continuing Professional Education as well as standards for social work practice.
+An NASW credential/specialty credential signifies that the holder has met the highest standards developed in the social work profession nationally in addition to having experience and supervision working with certain populations.
+All holders of NASW credentials and specialty credential agree to adhere to the NASW Code of Ethics and NASW Standards for Continuing Professional Education as well as standards for social work practice.

-Holders of NASW credentials and specialty certifications become part of the most widely recognized social work organization in the world and have opportunities for broader exposure.
+Holders of NASW credentials and specialty credentials become part of the most widely recognized social work organization in the world and have opportunities for broader exposure.
 In addition, holders are recognized as meeting established national standards of social work practice and adhere to the NASW Code of Ethics.
 Holders have social work knowledge, skills, proven work experience, demonstrated competence, and adhere to ethical practice.